 Originally scheduled to be executed in February, respites were granted to consider their pardon requests.
 Those requests, which challenged the imposition of three death sentences for a single killing, were also rejected.

 The case was unusual in that each defendant was charged with, convicted of, and executed for first-degree murder.
-This is the only case in Allegheny County history in which three people were executed for the same crime and one of only two cases in which three people were convicted of the highest available charges for a single killing.
+This is the only case in Allegheny County history in which three people were executed for the same crime and one of only three cases in which three people were convicted of the highest available charges for a single killing.

 Acknowledging the unusual intensity of the activity on the gallows, the news noted “[w]ith today’s executions Sheriff Dickson has pulled the lever that has sent 12 condemned men into eternity in the one year and four months he has been in office.
 In that period he has broken all previous records, hanging six more men in that time than any other sheriff has hanged in three years, the full term of office.”

-In conjunction with the executions of Ousley and Johnson less than a year earlier, five black men had been executed for killing two white men.
+In conjunction with the executions of Ousley and Johnson less than a year earlier, five Black men had been executed for killing two white men.
 A campaign of white vengeance was underway.